alexcoll/BooleanSatisfiability/README.md

 Boolean Satisfiability is the problem of determining if there exists an interpretation that satisfies a given Boolean formula.
 In other words, it asks whether the variables of a given Boolean formula can be consistently replaced by the values TRUE or FALSE in such a way that the formula evaluates to TRUE.

+This code was written in a hurry, so it might not be the best, but it works!

 This was a project for Purdue CS182, Fundamentals of Computer Science (Discrete Mathematics).
 Don't copy this for your assignments, you'll probably get caught for cheating.

 I hereby release this code under the GPL v3.